Is Survival Selfish Lane Wallace

 A key element of Wallace's perspective is rooted in the gene-centric view of evolution, popularized by Richard Dawkins's The Selfish Gene.
 This perspective doesn't assert that individual organisms are consciously selfish, but rather that genes, as units of heredity, propagate themselves through the actions of organisms.
 Success for a gene means its replication and transmission to the next generation, regardless of the consequences for the individual organism carrying it.

 From this viewpoint, survival strategies appear "selfish" because they enhance the gene's chances of replication.
-A bird building a nest, for instance, isn't consciously aiming to perpetuate its genes; it's acting on instinctual behaviors programmed by its genes.
+But a bird building a nest, for instance, isn't consciously aiming to perpetuate its genes; it's acting on instinctual behaviors programmed by its genes.
 These behaviors, though seemingly directed towards individual survival and reproduction, ultimately serve the replication of the genes driving those behaviors.
 Wallace would likely agree with this basic premise but would add layers of complexity, exploring the inherent limitations and inconsistencies of purely gene-centric explanations.

 The Philosophical Critique: Beyond Simple Self-Interest